-- This award is open to applications from private sector businesses having an impact in the UK.
-Businesses may use the application form to make an application for their own organisation or to nominate a third-party business.
-Public bodies, Charities, schools, community groups and social enterprises are not eligible to apply in this category but may nominate a business - The Lord Mayor's Dragon Awards recognise and celebrate organisations going beyond their core business product or service to have a social impact Applications will be disqualified if the initiative described is judged to form part or an extension of the organisation's core commercial and/or delivery activities, e.g. a local authority providing a statutory service to the community or a business whose purpose is to broker employee volunteering - The same initiative cannot be submitted in more than one category.
-All partners involved in the same initiative must decide which category it best fits into and submit one application to that category only
+- One or more of the following should be true of the initiative entered in this category: - Your business is addressing social issues in Greater London communities through employability and skills development initiatives for disadvantaged, underrepresented or minority groups - o You are reducing barriers to employment or progression for disadvantaged or underrepresented or minority groups within your business - This award is open to applications from private sector businesses and public bodies having an impact in Greater London.
+Businesses and public bodies may use this form to make an application for their own organisation or to nominate a third-party business or public body.
+Charities, schools, community groups and social enterprises are not eligible to apply in this category but may nominate a business or public body - The Lord Mayor's Dragon Awards recognise and celebrate organisations going beyond their core business product or service to have a social impact.
+Applications will be disqualified if the initiative described is judged to form part or an extension of the organisation's core commercial and/or delivery activities, e.g. a local authority providing a statutory service to the community or a business whose purpose is to broker employee volunteering - The same initiative cannot be submitted in more than one category.
+All partners involved in the same initiative must decide which category it best fits into and submit one application to that category only - If your initiative was shortlisted in 2022 you can apply again with the same initiative (or another) in any category, however the judges will be looking for ways in which your initiative has developed over the past year and you should make this clear in your application - If your initiative won an Award in (2022), it should not be entered in any category for three years following receiving the Award.
+For example, any initiative that won in 2022 should not be entered again until 2026.
+When submitting in following years the initiative should have had substantial changes made to it since winning the Award.
+You may apply with a different initiative to this year's Dragon Awards